MicroStrategy/rest-api-docs/docs/common-workflows/migrations-in-workstation/upload-and-download-migration-packages.md

 ---
-title: Upload and Download Migration Packages
+title: Upload and download migration packages
 description: You can upload and download migration packages in Workstation.
 ---